HugoJacq/ABL_response_to_SST_front/README.md

 - Plot the figures (environment, running the scripts)

 Diskspace used:
-- about 100Go for the simulations
+- about 115Go for the simulations
-- 318Go for the post process (with the files for the supplementary material figure, else it is 130Go)
+- 200Go for the post process

 For your information, producing the simulation data emitted 90 kg of equivalent carbon.